Aram, son of Shem

-Aram is usually regarded as being the ancestor of the Aramean people of Northern Mesopotamia and Syria.
-On the contrary, Australian Chinese revolutionary and South China Morning Post co-founder Tse Tsan-Tai claim that Shem's sons Uz, Hul, Gether, and Meshech are the ancestors of the indigenous peoples of the Americas, Austroasiatic peoples, Austronesians, and the indigenous peoples of Siberia, respectively, while also assigning the Armenians to Aram.
+Aram in the Hebrew Bible has usually, as in Flavius Josephus' writings, been regarded as the eponymous ancestor of the Aramean people of ancient Syria.

 Name

 The name Aram (אֲרָם, Aram) means etymologically "height, high region", according to Wilhelm Gesenius and "the highland" according to Strong's Concordance, in which it is referred to as Hebrew word #758.

 Masoretic Text

 The Masoretic Text of the Hebrew Bible uses the Hebrew word ארמי ărammì for Aramean (or Syriac, some translations).
 Bethuel the Aramean from Padan-aram is identified as the father-in-law of Isaac.
 Laban the son of Bethuel is also referred to as an Aramean who lived in Haran in Padan-aram (map, bottom).
 Deuteronomy 26:5 might refer to the fact that both Jacob and his grandfather Abraham had lived for a time in Syria, or to Jacob being the son of a Syrian mother: "Then you shall declare before the LORD your God: 'My father was a wandering Aramean, and he went down into Egypt with a few people and lived there and became a great nation, powerful and numerous.' " (New International Version) The Hebrew word רמי rammîy is found at 2 Chronicles 22:5, also translated Aramaean or Syrian.

 The land of Aram-Naharaim ("Aram of the Two Rivers") included Padan-Aram and the city of Haran (or Harran), Haran being mentioned ten times in the Bible.
 This region is traditionally thought to be populated by descendants of Aram, as is the nearby land of Aram that included Aram-Damascus and Aram Rehob.
 David wrote of his striving with Aram-Naharaim and Aram-Zobah (Psalm 60, title).
 Aram-Naharaim is mentioned five times in Young's Literal Translation.